Security-Onion-Solutions/securityonion-docs/logstash.rst

 Modified Event Forwarding
 --------------------------
-To forward events to an external destination AFTER they have traversed all of the data pipelines used by Security Onion, perform the same steps as above, but instead of adding the reference for your Logstash output to ``manager.sls``, add it to ``search.sls`` instead, and then restart services on the search nodes with something like:
+To forward events to an external destination AFTER they have traversed the Logstash pipelines (NOT ingest node pipelines) used by Security Onion, perform the same steps as above, but instead of adding the reference for your Logstash output to ``manager.sls``, add it to ``search.sls`` instead, and then restart services on the search nodes with something like:

 ::